 We have partnered with Hired Gun Software for development of our apps, so that we can keep this product line sustainable.

 Below are answers to our most frequent questions.

 Quickly check the update status for each of our apps, so you know if you have the most current versions and when you can expect the next update:

 Projected Next Update

 With our new mapping partnership with Mosiak Solutions, we are focusing our time & effort on re-writing Coverage? for iOS from the ground up.
 This will give us a new platform to expand the app and features.
-We hope to have it out in early 2017.
+Development is on track for a April release!

 The iOS version has to be re-written from the ground up to comply with Apple’s new policies (it’s a really old app).
 Our development partner will be focusing on it after the new Coverage? app is released.
 We’re aiming to update and release a new version for both Android and iOs.

 However, most the content is fairly accurate – the stuff that changes often is TXTing laws (most states outlaw it now, and besides.. it’s not a smart idea to txt and drive anyway), seatbelt laws and tax rates.
 Of course, always confirm with the direct source for the most up to date and accurate information.

 |US Public Lands||First Released: 4/11/2014||Whenever updated public domain maps are released.|

 How can I tell where it is legal to boondock / camp?